carlosdhoyos/fluid_mechanics/_build/html/_sources/_sources/prerequisites.md

 ---

-## Problem: Understanding Derivatives and Integrals
+## Problem 1: Understanding Derivatives and Integrals

 Given a function  $f(x)$, find the derivative and the integral of $f(x)$ over a given interval.